This section provides a summary of the notable changes in Swarm for the 2022.2 release. Full details are available in the distribution's

 p4 login2for a super user account configured for Helix Authentication Service before deploying the Swarm OVA.
 For

-p4 login2detail, see p4 login2 in Helix Core P4 Command Reference.
+p4 login2detail, see p4 login2 in Helix Core Command-Line (P4) Reference.